Executive Team

 Sarah Chow

-In Sarah Chow’s role, she is responsible for Financial Services, Decision Support, Retail Services; Support Services: Supply Chain, Environmental Services, Portering, and Food Services; and Engineering Services: Plant Maintenance, Security, and Biomedical engineering.
+In Sarah Chow’s role, she is responsible for Finance, Decision Support and Supply Chain.
 Sarah joined Michael Garron Hospital (MGH) in 2016.

-Prior to joining MGH, Sarah was Vice-President, Finance and Chief Financial Officer at St. Michael’s Hospital for 15 years.
-Sarah has also held senior roles at Princess Margaret Hospital/University Health Network and Ernst & Young.
-Sarah is a CPA, CA, and a chartered director.
+Prior to joining MGH, Sarah was Vice President, Finance and Chief Financial Officer at St. Michael’s Hospital for 15 years.
+She has also held senior roles at Princess Margaret Hospital at University Health Network (UHN) and Ernst and Young.
+Sarah is a Chartered Professional Accountant (CPA), Chartered Accountant (CA) and a chartered director.

-Sarah sits on the Board of HIROC and is Chair of Audit Committee.
-As well, she is a member of the TAHSN Sustainable Health System Community of Practice and is a member of the Sustainable Procurement Working Group.
+Sarah sits on the Board of the Healthcare Insurance Reciprocal of Canada (HIROC) and is Chair of the Audit Committee.
+In addition, she is a member of the Toronto Academic Health Science Network (TAHSN) Sustainable Health System Community of Practice and is a member of the Sustainable Procurement Working Group.

 Tony Khouri